italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The Status Assertion process is divided into the following phases:

-  1. The Status Assertion Request by a Wallet Instance: it involves the Wallet Instance and the Issuer.
+  1. The Status Assertion Request by a Wallet Instance: it involves the Wallet Instance and the Credential Issuer.
   2. The Status Assertion Presentation to a Verifier: it involves the Wallet Instance and the Verifier.